Funding for International Students

 7. Schedule time to meet with a GRC Writing Consultant.
 If you are on-campus, take advantage of seeing a Writing Consultant to help review your application essays, CVs, or cover letters.

 8. Visit the Career Center.
 The Career Center can help you search for job and internship opportunities that may be suitable for your academic and professional interests.
-The Zotlink Portal allows current UCI students to search internships, jobs, and employer fairs.
+The Handshake platform allows current UCI students to search internships, jobs, and employer fairs.
 You may also consider attending the Career Fairs throughout the year.
-Some opportunities may be paid

 9. Visit the Office of Global Engagement.
 The Office of Global Engagement often has information on new funding or research involvement opportunities discovered from international campus collaborations or country visits.